 Wamego High School Advanced Placement

-Classes Offered: Wamego High School offers eight Advanced Placement classes: European history, psychology, American history, AP Literature and Composition, Calculus AB, Statistics, English literature, U.S. government and politics.
+Classes Offered: Wamego High School offers eight Advanced Placement classes: European History, American History, Calculus AB, Statistics, English Language and Composition, U.S. Government and Politics.

 Grading: Students earn an additional grade point toward their g.p.a. for AP classes.
 For example, if a student earns a B in an AP class, they earn 4 points for that class rather than 3.
 The letter grade that is earned shows on the transcript, but the grade point average is weighted.